 Two Patek Philippe Minute Repeaters in “exceptional condition” will be auctioned at Antiquorum later this month in Hong Kong.
 One is Patek Philippe Ref.
 3939: a tourbillon minute repeater in pink gold.
 The other is Patek Philippe Ref.
 5104P: a skeletonized minute repeater with perpetual calendar, moon phases and retrograde date in platinum.

 The dial is light bronze with applied 18K pink gold Breguet numerals, with 12 o’clock and subsidiary seconds hand in red.
 Pink gold Breguet hands.
 Sapphire crystals front and back.
 18K pink gold case measures 34 mm by 12 mm.
-Repeating gongs activate by slide on case band.
-Estimate $600-$800K
+Repeating gongs activate by a slide on case band.
+The estimate is $600-$800K.

 Patek Philippe Ref.
 5104P is powered by caliber R27 PS QR LU and is rhodium-plated with Geneva strips, 41 jewels, a straight-line lever escapement, Gyromax balance adjusted in 5 positions, shock absorber, self-compensating free-sprung flat balance spring, 22K pink gold decorated micro-rotor.

-The dial is skeletonized with subsidiary transparent sapphire crystal discs for the days of the week, the months, the leap year and the moon phases; with an outer blue ring with sector for the retrograde date.
+The dial is skeletonized with subsidiary transparent sapphire crystal discs for the days of the week, the months, the leap year and the moon phases; with an outer blue ring with the sector for the retrograde date.
 Skeletonized navy blue hands, red half-moon for the retrograde date.
 Platinum case measuring 43 mm by 12 mm.
 Sides decorated with pink gold sections.
 Sapphire crystals front and back.
 Repeating on gongs by activating slide on the case band.
-Estimate $600-$800K
+The estimate is $600-$800K